nahmed99/wk6_day3_JavaScript_Enumeration_callback_functions/hw_enumeration_brief.md

 An anagram is a word formed by rearranging the letters of another word.
 Listen is an anagram of silent, for example.

 Given a word and an array of other words you should be able to `filter` the array, leaving only the anagrams of the word in question in the array.

+## REMEMBER: Run 'npm install' in each of the project directories - wherever you find package.json.
+Do this in terminal.

+To run the test, use 'npm test' in each project library.